MARTIMM/Semi-xml/README.md

 ## Changes

+* 0.10.0
+  * Added methods for xml comment, cdata and pi.
 * 0.9.5
+  * Bugfix in dependencies due to inititializing step
+  * Initialization of Semi-xml and Actions class.
   * Complex nesting of body contents now possible with $!mod.meth [ ].
 Also
     another call to a method is possible in the content body, The content is saved in an element named 'PLACEHOLDER-ELEMENT'.
 This element is given to